New

 It’s obvious – documentation is invaluable for collaborative UI development.
 It helps teams learn how and when to use common UI components.
 But why does it take so much effort?

-If you’ve ever created docs, you probably sunk time into non-documentation tasks like site infrastructure or wrangling technical writers.
+If you’ve ever created documentation, you probably sunk time into non-documentation tasks like site infrastructure or wrangling technical writers.
 And even if you find time to publish those docs, it’s grueling to maintain them while developing new features.

 Requirements